-For other sources of data, see:
+For other data resources, see:

 Using the AEDC: Research, Resources and Data Sources

-Using the AEDC: turning data into action
+Using the AEDC: Turning data into action

 Much of the Victorian success has been a consequence of engaging with local champions.
 The Local Champions project in 2009 investigated what is needed to enable communities to turn AEDC data into action.
 For more information, see: